DawnPaladin/blog/_drafts/2021-07-27-Hardened-password-vault.md

 First, make sure your database is in a folder that's being synced to your phone with Syncthing [as discussed in my last post](/blog/2021/07/20/Hardened-file-syncing.html).

-Next, if you have an Android phone, click [this link](https://play.google.com/store/apps/details?id=com.kunzisoft.keepass.free) to install KeePassDX.
+Next, if you have an Android phone, click [this link](https://play.google.com/store/apps/details?id=com.kunzisoft.keepass.free) to install KeePassDX, another fork of KeePass.
 I don't have an iPhone, but there are a number of iPhone apps available from [KeePass' website](https://keepass.info/download.html); pick one that looks good to you.
 (If you find one you like, please comment and I'll add it to this guide.)

 Open the app and click "Open Existing Database".
 Browse to the location of the synced folder and tap on your password database.